kaybinwang/homelab-blog/content/nodes/operating-system/installing-raspberry-pi-os.md

 weight: 1
 ---
 # Installing Raspberry Pi OS
-Now that we have assembled the [initial hardware]({{< ref "/nodes/hardware/initial-hardware" >}}) for our cluster, we'll move onto installing and configuring the operating system.
+Now that we have assembled our [Raspberry Pi cluster]({{< ref "/nodes/hardware/assembling-a-basic-cluster" >}}), we can move onto installing and configuring the operating system.

 ## Selection Criteria
 The hardest part is choosing which OS to install.
 There are so many different